Anthem Medicare Advantage Review

 If you want the freedom to receive care without a primary physician’s permission but to still have the option to save money if you stay in Anthem’s network, this plan could be a good choice for you.

 Special Needs Plans (SNPs) cater to beneficiaries in specific situations.
-In the case of the Anthem SNPs we sampled, these health plans help coordinate care for dual eligibles—people who have both Medicare and Medicaid.
+In the case of the Anthem SNPs we sampled, these health plans help coordinate care for dual eligible—people who have both Medicare and Medicaid.

 Anthem has Medicare Advantage health plans with $0 deductibles and drug coverage.